 So, intuitively, a frequent key rollover process has similar effects

-as the beaconing process proposed by the BGPSEC base documents to
+as the beaconing process with expire time in the update messages that was proposed for replay attack mitigation in an earlier version (02-draft) of the BGPSEC protocol specification. replayHowever, there

-protect a BGPSEC attribute against a re-play attack.
-However, there

 are a number of operational details to be considered if the expire

-time field in the BGPSEC attribute is removed.
+time field in the BGPSEC Signature_List_Block attribute were not used.

 This document details a possible key rollover process in BGPSEC and

-explores the operational environment where key rollovers could be
+explores the operational environment in which key rollovers could be

-used as a protection against a re-play attach against BGPSEC
+used for some degree of mitigation against replay attacks in BGPSEC.

 Gagliano, et al. Expires December 7, 2012 [Page 4]